domluna/howdoi/README.md

 ***

 Ok, now this actually works! `-c ...` can be used as many times as you want and it can be a file or a url.
-In the case of a url the content in either <article>...</article> or <main>...</main> will be used.
+In the case of a url the content in either article or main tags will be used; article will be tried first.